tamukamanjemu2-pixel/min-gpt-muka/README.md

 ## About this project

-minGPT here is Tamuka's personal, lightweight GPT playground.
+minGPT is a lightweight GPT playground.
 The philosophy: **small, readable, educational** — ~300 lines of model code, no unnecessary abstractions.
 Great for teaching, quick experiments, and hacking on ideas without a giant framework.

-> If you want a heavier-duty rewrite with more features, check out [nanoGPT](https://github.com/karpathy/nanoGPT).

----

-## What is minGPT?

-minGPT is a minimal PyTorch implementation of the GPT language model.
-A sequence of token indices feeds into a Transformer, and a probability distribution over the next token comes out.
-The core complexity is in batching efficiently — both across examples and across sequence length.

 The library is just **three files**: